lsst-sqre/sqr-041/index.rst

 For that software, the security risk has to be balanced against the stability and resource risk of constant upgrades, and other techniques should be used to mitigate the risk.
 See :ref:`Input sanitization <gap-input>` and :ref:`Content security policy <gap-csp>`.

-Regular patching is the most critical for compiled binaries in non-memory-safe languages that are part of the external attack surface such as NGINX or Python Docker images.
+Regular patching is the most critical for compiled binaries in non-memory-safe languages that are part of the external attack surface, such as NGINX or Python Docker images used by supporting Internet-accessible services.
 Many of those components can be patched independently of the complex Rubin-specific code, and should be.
-Regular patching is less critical for underlying libraries in memory-safe languages, such as Python libraries.
+Regular patching is less critical for underlying libraries in memory-safe languages, such as pure Python libraries.

 Software updates for external components managed by Rubin Observatory are handled via automated pull requests.
 Upgrades for components of the Science Platform, however, are currently done opportunistically or as a side effect of other operational work, which means that stable services that don't need new features may be left unpatched for extended periods of time.